webis-de/acl20-crawling-mailing-lists/README.md

     - `message_segmenter_svm.py`: Legacy email message segmentation model based on Tang et al., 2005
 - `util/`:
     - Various other tools and libraries (see `--help` listings and doc strings)

+All indexing scripts need a valid Elasticsearch configuration.
+See the [Corpus Explorer](#Corpus-Explorer) section for details.